-New Zealand ShakeOut also provides a fantastic opportunity for organisations and businesses to examine and review their own emergency preparedness arrangements.
-Families and households can create, review and practice their household plans.
+New Zealand ShakeOut also provides a fantastic opportunity for businesses, workplaces, and other organisations to examine and review their own emergency preparedness arrangements.
+Families and households can create, review and practise their household plans.

 Read on to learn more about earthquake hazards in your region and why you should Drop, Cover and Hold.

 Once you’ve registered for New Zealand ShakeOut you will:

 Twenty thousand earthquakes are recorded each year in and around New Zealand, but only about 300 of these are felt.
 New Zealand experiences many earthquakes because it is located across the boundary of two tectonic plates.

 A large earthquake could happen anywhere in New Zealand

 All of New Zealand is susceptible to earthquakes.
 However, there is a variation in the level of earthquake activity across the country.
 Wellington is considered one of the most active of New Zealand’s seismic regions and Auckland one of the least active.
 Large earthquakes can still occur in regions with lower activity or deemed lower in risk than others.
 This is best illustrated by the recent events in Christchurch.
 For earthquake information specific to your region, select your region from the drop down menu below.

 Most of New Zealand’s seismic activity, including its major historic earthquakes, occurs within a broad zone of deformation (about 100km wide) that runs along the plate boundary from offshore East Cape to Fiordland.